Writing a Rejection Letter for a Desirable Candidate

-Use with the Candidate Who Is Encouraged to Apply Again
+Use for the Candidate Who Is Encouraged to Apply Again

 Do you need a candidate rejection letter that you can use in your organization to let candidates know that they were not selected for the job?
-This rejection letter tells your candidate professionally and kindly that another candidate was selected.
+Sending an appropriately worded rejection letter tells your candidate professionally and kindly that another candidate was selected.

 Mr. John Smith